ugurcankok/NexusGuard-end-to-end-real-time-fraud-detection-model-monitoring/README.md

 * **Format:** `CSV` (284,807 transactions)
 * **Target Column:** `Class` (0 for Genuine, 1 for Fraud)

+## Getting Started

+### Prerequisites
+* Docker and Docker Compose.
+* Minimum 8GB RAM (16GB recommended for smooth performance).
+* GitHub account for CI/CD integration.

 > [!IMPORTANT]
-> Before starting, please download the `creditcard.csv` from the link above and place it in the `data/` directory of this project.
+> Before running, please download the `creditcard.csv` from the link above and place it in the `data/` directory of this project.

 ### Steps to Run
 1.  **Start the Infrastructure:**